Luggage transport in the Packraft

 - Protection against moisture and wind

-By lowering the center of gravity, the boat becomes more stable, increases momentum and manoeuverability.
-No top heavy load and redused visibility in technical water.
+By lowering the center of gravity, the boat becomes more stable, increases momentum and maneuverability.
+No top heavy load and reduced visibility in technical water.
 It also enhances expedition-style boating resp. applications with high volume transportation.